pulumi/registry/themes/default/content/registry/packages/google-native/installation-configuration.md

 ---
-title: Google-Native Setup
+title: Google Native Setup
-meta_desc: This page provides an overview on how to setup the native Google Cloud
-           (Google-Native) provider with Pulumi.
+meta_desc: Set up credentials to use the Pulumi Google Cloud Provider and choose configuration options to customize how the provider works.
 layout: installation
 ---

-[Google-Native Provider]: {{< relref "./" >}}

-The [Google-Native Provider] needs to be configured with Google credentials before it can be used to create resources.
+To provision resources with the Pulumi Google Cloud Provider, you need to have Google credentials.

 {{% configure-gcp %}}

 {{% notes "info" %}}
-If you are using Pulumi in an non-interactive setting (such as a CI/CD system) you will need to [configure and use a service account]({{< ref "/registry/packages/gcp/service-account" >}}) instead.
+If you are using Pulumi in an non-interactive setting (such as a CI/CD system) you will need to [configure and use a service account]({{< relref "service-account" >}}) instead.
 {{% /notes %}}